temuulene/mongolstats/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-Tidy access to the National Statistics Office of Mongolia (NSO) Open Data API (opendata.1212.mn) and Mongolia administrative boundaries, inspired by the ergonomics of tidycensus.
+Tidy access to the National Statistics Office of Mongolia (NSO) statistics via the PXWeb API (data.1212.mn) and Mongolia administrative boundaries, inspired by the ergonomics of tidycensus.
 Provides a tidyverse-friendly interface for discovering tables, exploring codebooks, fetching data, and working with `sf` geometries for mapping.

 ## Installation